Childhood Obesity in Mississippi: Prevalence and Trends

 - The obesity prevalence among high school students (grades 9-12) increased significantly from 23.5% in 2005 to 25.2% in 2017 (p=0.0137).

 Combined Overweight & Obesity Rates

-- Declines in the combined prevalence of overweight and obesity among elementary school students and white students remained statistically significant from 2005 to 2013.
+- The decline in the combined prevalence of overweight and obesity among elementary school students continued to be statistically significant (p=0.00065).

 - In 2017, the combined prevalence of overweight and obesity for black students of 42.0% was significantly higher than the rate of 37.7% for white students (p=0.019).

 - The significant difference by race applies to the total population and to middle school students, but not to elementary or high school students.

 - The combined prevalence of overweight and obesity differed significantly by gender and race (p=0.014).
 Black female students had the highest rate of 45.1%, and white female students had the lowest rate at 37.2%.

 - A total of 14.12% of the 1,728 children were obese.
 Differences were not noted by age or gender but were significant by race, with 16.73% of black children and 9.22% of white children categorized as obese (p<0.0001).

 - Obesity was significantly correlated with breastfeeding, hours of sleep, hours of child’s screen time, parent’s perception of the child’s weight gain, child’s birth weight, and type of delivery.

 - Obesity was not significantly correlated with average age of the introduction of solid foods, physical activity, mother’s weight gain during pregnancy, mother’s tobacco use, nor gestational age at birth.